LimePoint/opschain/docs/reference/properties.md

 ### Git Repository

 OpsChain will look for the following files in your project's Git repository:

-* `.opschain/properties.json`
+- `.opschain/properties.json`
-* `.opschain/properties.toml`
+- `.opschain/properties.toml`
-* `.opschain/properties.yaml`
+- `.opschain/properties.yaml`

 If more than one of these files exist in the repository, they will be merged together in the order listed above.
 Properties defined in properties.yaml will override properties defined in properties.toml and properties.json.
 Properties defined in properties.toml will override properties defined in properties.json.
 Within each action, the result of merging these files will be available via `OpsChain.repository.properties`.

-_Notes:
+#### Notes

-1. _The repository Properties are read only within each action (as OpsChain cannot modify the underling Git repository to store any changes)._
+1. The repository Properties are read only within each action (as OpsChain cannot modify the underling Git repository to store any changes).
-2. _Running `opschain-action -AT` from within your Git repository will cause the properties files to be validated.
+2. Running `opschain-action -AT` from within your Git repository will cause the properties files to be validated.
 If the schema or structure of the files is invalid, explanatory exceptions will be raised.
-See the [Docker Development Environment](../docker_development_environment.md) guide for more information._
+See the [Docker Development Environment](../docker_development_environment.md) guide for more information.

 ### Database